luisdavim/dotfiles/files/config/nvim/README.md

   - later_on(event, callback) — attach a single autocommand that will call MiniDeps.now(callback) once the specified event happens
 - Some plugins are added immediately (via now), others are added via later (lazy loaded).

+Use `:DepsUpdate` to update plugins from current session with new data from their sources.

 Lazy loading: now / later / later_on
 ===================================
 - now(function) — executes immediately during startup (used for critical modules).